payal3augustghusalikar/BookStore_backend/BookStoreBackend/README.md

 # Book Store Backend
+this is book store app in which user/admin can register and login. admin can add, get, update, an delete a book. user can get , add  to bag a book.

 Prerequisites
  need to install Node.js along with access to NPM.
 To check, open your terminal and type: